 What if I want the departing employee to have continued access after their termination date?

 Employee access to electronic systems at Emerson follows their status in Workday.
-If they need continued access, they need to have an official status at that College.
+If they need continued access, they need to have an official status at the College.
 Please work with Human Resources to pick an appropriate termination date.

 What if I want different behavior for the employee's access upon termination?